-We blindly sing our little diddy and dupe ourselves into a false security.
-Simplified philosophies of life—although soothing to our mind—do little to create a promising future.
-If we constantly confront the same demons, skeptically look deeper into the patterns of behavior; real tangible behaviors.
+We blindly sing our little ditty and dupe ourselves into false security.
+Simplified philosophies of life—although soothing, fail to create a promising future.
+If we constantly confront the same demons, skeptically look deeper into the patterns—real tangible behaviors.
 Hidden through biases, self-protecting explanations, the real causes, buried deep in the psyche, remain resistant to change.
 We often need assistance to expose these patterns, giving gentle encouragement to buoy our resolve to continue with difficult programs, even after we erroneously believe we have achieved our goal.